 Because the final objective of these models is to assess the possible consequences of management decisions, such as the placement of wind turbines, it is crucially important that the uncertainty introduced by calibrating parameter values be understood.

 In order to make informed decisions, one needs to be able to consider the effects of a number of complex interacting temporal and spatial processes (e.g. hydrological, ecological, agricultural, economic, climate).
-We wish to predict the effect of making decisions on these competing demands, considering all information that we have available.
+This project aimed to predict the effect of making decisions on these competing demands, considering all information available.

 With the above challenges in mind, the objectives of this project were to first, develop methods to perform calibration and uncertainty quantification for process-based models of the complexity required for the landscape decision problem, extending previous work to cope with the challenging cases encountered in practice, including the cases of Big Data and where the models are computationally expensive.